AmmarRahman/wsl-vpn/README.md

 ## Getting started

-Once you have pulled the repoistory into your WSL2 environment you have two options
+Once you have pulled the repoistory into your WSL2 environment (while not on VPN yet) you have two options

 ### *Option 1:*